Spirit vs Frontier 2026

 This comparison no longer has two live options.
 Spirit ceased all operations at 2:30 a.m.
 ET on May 2, 2026 and converted to a Chapter 7 liquidation, after a second Chapter 11 filing on August 29, 2025 failed to hold.
 A sustained jet-fuel price spike tied to the Iran conflict pushed fuel to roughly double what its restructuring plan had assumed, exhausting the airline’s liquidity.
 The shutdown removed more than 500 daily flights and affected about 17,000 jobs.
 Spirit no longer sells tickets or operates flights, so it is not a bookable option.

 That makes Frontier the default winner here by survival, and the most natural ultra-low-cost replacement for ex-Spirit flyers on overlapping routes.
-Frontier is often a few dollars cheaper on the sticker fare than Spirit was, and its $69 Elite Gold status match is the single best loyalty deal in the ULCC space right now.
-If you fly Frontier more than twice in 2026 and qualify for the match, it pays for itself.
+Frontier is often a few dollars cheaper on the sticker fare than Spirit was, and it remains the natural landing spot for budget flyers who lost Spirit.

 Frontier is still not a good choice for time-sensitive travel.
 It runs a tight schedule with minimal recovery options when something goes wrong, so if your trip depends on arriving on schedule, leave a buffer day or buy travel insurance.
 If Frontier does not serve your route well, Allegiant and Breeze are the next ULCCs to check.
 If you are comparing Frontier to an even more budget-focused option, see our Frontier vs Allegiant comparison, where the route strategies diverge sharply.